This page is viewed best in Internet Explorer; formatting may not appear correctly in other browsers.

 GEN ED STUDENTS:

-Watch the documentary Cities of Light: Moslem Spain before this meeting--segments 3 ("Unity"), 4 ("Division"), and 5 ("Purification").
+Watch the documentary Cities of Light: Moslem Spain before this meeting--Print the question sheet, and watch Segments 3 ("Unity"), 4 ("Division") and 5 ("Purification") of the documentary Cities of Light: Moslem Spain before the March 24 meeting.
 Print the question sheet and read over it before watching; then answer the questions and be ready to discuss them.
+There are 2 DVDs on reserve in the library.
 Don't wait till the last minute because it might be checked out.
+Reserve your date on the sign-up sheet.

 Search the internet to find info about Granada and Córdoba, especially the places in these cities we will visit (see the itinerary).
 Write a journal entry about which places interest you most, and how you might be able to use these sites or activities as a teacher in your future classes.